learn-ark/dapp-core-module-template/README.md

 Start local blockchain with testnet running on your developer computer.
 Follow steps defined in here: https://learn.ark.dev/core-getting-started/spinning-up-your-first-testnet#step-2-testnet-network-boot

+> Pay attention to the core log.
+It should write that your plugin/dapp was loaded.

 ## Use Block Explorer To View Local Running Testnet